automagicaly/meh-lang/src/README.md

 ```

 ### map
-Maps a array into another array.
+Maps an array into another array.

 **Definition:**
 ```